Realising VCD for untwisted automorphism groups of RAAGs: Introduction

 This work grew out of my Master's thesis, completed under the kind and patient supervision of Karen Vogtmann.
 I would especially like to thank Prof. Vogtmann for the time she has dedicated to me and this project, as well as for introducing me to this special topic.
 In particular, I am grateful for her clarification regarding \emph{Definition \ref{def:spiky}}.

 I would also like to thank my doctoral supervisors, Rachael Boyd and Tara Brendle, for their guidance, patience, and trust, as well as helpful discussions.
 Thanks are also due to Corey Bregman for taking the time to read through an earlier draft of this paper and for his helpful comments.
+Finally, I would like to express my gratitude to the referee for their careful reading and many helpful suggestions for improvement.